teradici/deploy/dev/domain-controller/README.md

 1. Select the Microsoft Azure account you want to access.
 1. Enter your Password and click <b>Sign in</b>
-1. ON the Customized Template page create a new Resource group by selecting the <b>Create New</b> icon and entering a name for the group.
+1. On the Customized Template page create a new Resource group by selecting the <b>Create New</b> icon and entering a name for the group.
+The Resource Group should be empty when you access the page.
 * You can also select a pre-defined Resource group by selecting the <b>Use Existing</b> icon and clicking on one of the groups from the dropdown menu.

 4. Select a location from the dropdown menu.
 5. Enter a Username for the <b>Domain Admin Username</b>.
+This is a new account.
 6. Enter a password for the <b>Domain Admin Password</b>.
+This is a new password.
 7. Enter a <b>Domain Name</b> and ensure it finishes in <b>.com</b>.
 8. Enter your <b>Azure Admin Username</b>.
 This must be the same account you logged into from step 1.
 9. Enter your <b>Azure Admin Password</b>.
 This must be the same password you used to log in from step 2.